 - Fresh cracked black pepper

 - Smoked paprika (for garnish)

-- Cut hard boiled eggs in half horizontally.
+- Cut hard-boiled eggs in half horizontally.
 Place yolks in a bowl, and whites on a platter.

-- Add the remaining ingredients except the salt, pepper, and paprika, to the bowl.
+- Add the remaining ingredients except for the salt, pepper, and paprika, to the bowl.
 Using a hand mixer, beat until the mixture is smooth.
 Taste and add salt, pepper, and more pickle brine, as needed.